 Keep objects close to anchors

 When anchoring objects, make sure that they are close to the anchor you are using.
-Avoid placing objects farther than a few meters from the anchor to prevent unexpected rotational movement due to ARCore's updates to world space coordinates.
+Avoid placing objects farther than eight meters (8m) or twenty-six feet (26 ft.) from the anchor to prevent unexpected rotational movement due to ARCore's updates to world space coordinates.

-If you need to place an object more than a few meters away from an existing anchor, create a new anchor closer to this position and attach the object to the new anchor.
+If you need to place an object more than eight meters away from an existing anchor, create a new anchor closer to this position and attach the object to the new anchor.

 Detach unused anchors

 Detach any anchors that you no longer need so that your app is more performant.